Ricool06/ricool.uk/posts/2019-02-22-a-simple-wireguard-setup.md

 wg genkey | tee /path/to/new/privatekeyfile | wg pubkey > /path/to/new/publickeyfile
 ```

-Create a file `/etc/wireguard/wg0client.conf` with the folowing contents:
+Create a file `/etc/wireguard/wg0client.conf` with the following contents:
 ```
 [Interface]
 PrivateKey = <insert the client's private key>